 the date and time

-what the pain feels like: dull, sharp, shooting, stabbing, spasm, or achy, for example
+what the pain feels like, for example, whether it’s dull, sharp, shooting, stabbing, or achy or more like a spasm

-the intensity of the pain on a scale of zero through 10, with zero being no pain at all and 10 being the worst pain imaginable
+the intensity of the pain on a scale of zero (no pain at all) to 10 (the worst pain imaginable)

 how long the pain lasts

-any activities associated with the pain; does a particular activity make the pain worse or better?
+any activities associated with the pain, for example, whether a particular activity makes the pain better or worse

-the name and dose of any pain medicine you took, as well as the time you took the medicine, and whether the medicine worked
+the name and dose of any pain medicine you have taken, as well as the time you took the medicine and whether the medicine worked

 anything else about the pain you think is important

-Bring the pain diary with you to your doctor’s appointments so you remember to keep your doctor updated.
+Take the pain diary to your doctor’s appointments so you remember to keep your medical team updated.

 It’s important to speak up if your pain management plan isn’t working.
 Tell your doctor if the pain isn’t getting better or if the medicines or other techniques don’t work as quickly or for as long as your doctor said they would.

 It’s also important to be aware of the scrutiny that now surrounds opioid pain medicines.
-After a dramatic increase in opioid overdose deaths, the U.S. Department of Health and Human Services declared opioid abuse a public health emergency in 2017.
-Research suggests that efforts by states to reduce opioid prescriptions has unintentionally made it harder for people with cancer to get the pain medicines they need.
+A dramatic increase in opioid overdose deaths led the U.S. Department of Health and Human Services to declare opioid abuse a public health emergency in 2017.
+According to the National Cancer Institute, efforts by states to reduce opioid prescriptions has unintentionally made it harder for people with cancer to get the pain medicines they need.